SFoskitt/tcp-project/README.txt

 The server confirms the connection
-The client writes to terminal the list of optional commands From the client send "0" to stop the client and close the server
+The client writes to terminal the list of optional commands From the client send "0" to stop the client and close the server StudentData.txt comes pre-filled but can be blank when the server starts

 -- source files
     TCPClient.java